LaurenceHo/react-weather-app/README.md

 6. If you want to deploy the cloud functions only, run `npm run deploy-functions`

 ## Webpack, Reactjs and TypeScript
-Although there is `create-react-app` toolkit to create react project very easily and quickly, I personally love creating the react project by using webpack from the beginning.
+Although there is `create-react-app` toolkit to create ReactJS project very easily and quickly, I personally love creating the ReactJS project by using webpack from the beginning.
 Also configure the project a bit by bit manually.
 It helps me to understand how these things work together.

 When using webpack, we need a bunch of loaders to parse the specific file types.
 For example, `ts-loader` for Typescript,